adamsilver/fdpb/03-Book-A-Flight.md

 </div>
 ```

-Note: Unavailble seats are makred as disabled (by setting a disabled) attribute on the checkbox).
+Note: Unavailble seats are marked as disabled (by setting a disabled attribute on the checkbox).
 Disabled controls aren't perceivable.
 That is, you can't tab to them and screen readers won't announce them.

 ### Enhancing the interface

 Visually presenting seats by row may cause seats to wrap (or cause a horizontal scroll bar) on small screens.
 Whilst this is certainly accessible, it's not ideal.
 If user research shows this to be a problem for users, we may look at ways of saving space.

 We can save space by hiding the checkboxes and making the seats look clickable.
 Hiding the checkboxes through CSS alone is dangerous because pressing <kbd>tab</kbd> moves focus to the checkbox, not the label.
-This breaks the interface because as a user tabs to the hidden checkbox, there is no feedback to know which, if any checkbox is focussed.
+This breaks the interface because as a user tabs to the hidden checkbox, there is no feedback to know which, if any, checkbox is focussed.

-To fix this problem we need to use Javascript by listening to `focus` and `blur` events.
-As the user moves focus to the visually hidden checkbox, a class is added to the associated and crucially, *visible* label giving users the illusion that it is focussed.
-Here's how it looks:
+To fix this, we need to use Javascript by listening to `focus` and `blur` events.
+As the user moves focus to the visually hidden checkbox, a class is added to the *visible* label giving users the illusion that it is focussed.

 [!Focus](.)

 ```CSS
 .enhanced .plane-seat input {